danypr92/odoo-install/README.md

 - Add systemd service

 ### Deploy Custom Modules
-`deploy_custom_modules.yml` - Deploy the custom or thirdy part modules needed.
+`deploy_custom_modules.yml` - Deploy the custom or thirdy part modules that you need.

-You can do a repository with your module repository like a submoduls.
+You can make a repository with submodules pointing your module repository.
 [Like in this example](https://github.com/danypr92/odoo-organization-custom-modules)

 Put custom modules repository url in your inventory/host_vars/your_host/config.yml file: